Tucked away in Montgomery, Alabama, is the world’s only museum dedicated to writer F. Scott Fitzgerald and his wife, Zelda.

 The main entrance to the house leads into a small foyer, with doors to the right and left, and stairs going up.
 The museum itself occupies the first floor, with private apartments above.
 These apartments now serve as AirBnB locations, the Zelda and Scott Suites, where you can book to stay the night.
 Museum admission is free for overnight guests, though the exhibits are off limits in the overnight hours.

 The tour begins with a half-hour video from the 1980s telling the story of the house and the Fitzgeralds, including interviews with people who knew them during their time in Montgomery.
+The museum takes you chronologically through the Fitzgeralds’ lives.
 The place is filled with photos, books, letters, personal possessions, and Fitzgerald-related memorabilia for sale.

 The museum, which celebrated its 25th anniversary in 2014, hosts annual galas and other events throughout the year.